RackHD/on-network/README.md

 ## Documentation For Authorization
-After generating the code we edited the files configure_on_network.go ans on_network_api.go to disable authentication.
+After generating the code we edited the file configure_on_network.go to disable authentication.
 In configure_on_network.go - Generated Code:
 	api.APIKeyHeaderAuth = func(token string) (interface{}, error) {
 		return nil, errors.NotImplemented("api key auth (APIKeyHeader) authorization from header param [authorization] has not yet been implemented")